yangye-huaizhou/secure-vhost/README.md

 ```

 *The SPDK here is used to release the CPU from the heavy memory copying task, and
 to complete the memory-memory DMA operation via IOAT DMA engine.
-But as far as I
+But as far as we
 know, the latest version of DPDK already supports this kind of DMA operation, and
 SPDK is no longer needed if you want to compile secure-vhost into higher version
 DPDK.*